chvonrohr/k8s-cicd/solution/README.md

 # get statefullset of postgres and run it
 helm install letsboot-database --set global.postgresql.postgresqlDatabase=letsboot,global.postgresql.postgresqlUsername=letsboot bitnami/postgresql -n letsboot

+# more about scaling and replicas of postgres here: https://github.com/bitnami/charts/tree/master/bitnami/postgresql

 # hint: we now use the passwords directly from the secrets
 #       which are set by the helm statefullsets